lamarrg/JurySelection/README.md

   * create 3x5 pdfs to print the data, and to be able to look at it locally

 For as simple as it is, there is still a lundry list of things I want to do to it to make it more user friendly. (laundry list coming soon)

+Starting the laundry list...
+    * delete functionality - deleting a trial will also delete a the folder and cards in it.